Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 XS calls `fxParseScript` to transform source code into XS byte codes and keys.
 The `stream` and `getter` arguments allow the parser to access the source code.
 The `flags` argument tells the parser the kind of source code: `mxModuleCode`, `mxProgramCode` or `mxEvalCode`.

-If the platform supports such feature, it must include `xs6Script.h` and implements `fxParseScript` like:
+If the platform supports such feature, it must include `xsScript.h` and implements `fxParseScript` like:

-	#include "xs6Script.h"
+	#include "xsScript.h"

 	txScript* fxParseScript(txMachine* the, void* stream, txGetter getter, txUnsigned flags) {